christenaweatherspoon/trivia/README.md

     [https://noisey.vice.com/en_uk/article/64yv89/gucci-mane-is-the-most-influential-rapper-of-the-last-decade-noisey-atlanta]

-This trivia game/quiz was made to honor the musician by using interesting facts and tidbits.
+This trivia game/quiz was made to honor the musician by using interesting facts and tidbits about his life, music and career.
 Have fun!

 # *Explanations of the technologies used*
 HTML, CSS and JavaScript are the primary languages used for this trivia game.
 This game can be manipulated within the DOM using developer tools on most browser applications.